 According to several studies, Boxers have some of the highest chances of getting cancer.
 A study by the University of Georgia shows that almost 40% of adult Boxers fall victim to cancer.
 Therefore, Boxadors are also at a higher risk of getting cancer of developing cancerous tumors later in their life.

 2. Hip and Elbow Dysplasia

 Joint Dysplasia is a growth disorder that affects both Boxers and Labradors, so it’s also fairly common in Boxadors.
-This occurs during growth when the joints in the hips or elbows fail to fit properly due to abnormal growth.

 3. Heart Diseases

 Heart diseases are common in Boxers, specifically Boxer Cardiomyopathy, which can cause an irregular heartbeat or even sudden death in some dogs.
 Because it’s an inherited disease, the chances are that it can get passed on to Boxadors.